-Partnerships come in all shapes and sizes, at LLT we are honoured to be partnered with some wonderful health and research organisations.
+Partnerships come in all shapes and sizes, at LLTF we are honoured to be partnered with some wonderful health and research organisations.

 The Australasian Satellite Cochrane Neonatal Review Group receives funding from the National Health and Medical Research Council (NHMRC) to provide project officer support to Australian authors in writing new reviews and keeping current reviews up to date.
 We are seeking to engage parents/care-givers as consumers in the systematic review process.
 For more information or to contact us, visit www.neonatalaustralia.cochrane.org .

 There are currently 325 reviews on Neonatal Care and 538 on Pregnancy and Childbirth Care in the Cochrane library which is free for all Australians to access.

 Cochrane has a rapidly developing consumer network – CCNet– which aims to give people who have experienced health conditions or their carers opportunities to comment on systematic reviews, write summaries, raise new topics or add health outcomes.

 The Australasian Satellite of the Cochrane Neonatal Group invites you to join our consumer network.
 For more information on Cochrane Consumer Network and how to become a contributor visit www.Cochrane.org/consumers